apache/drill/_docs/sql-ref/functions/004-string.md

     1 row selected (0.15 seconds)

 ## RTRIM
-Removes the longest string having only characters specified in the second argument string from the end of the string.
+Removes any characters from the end of string1 that match the characters in string2.

 ### Syntax

-    RTRIM(string, string);
+    RTRIM(string1, string2);

-### Example
+### Examples

     SELECT RTRIM('Apache Drill', 'Drill ') FROM sys.version;